bartgel/diagrams-best-practices/README.md

-# diagrams-best-practices
+# Diagrams best practices

-Best practices for creating diagrams
+This is a documentation library to document best practices for creating documents